 Marine Debris Monitoring Survey

 A monthly marine debris survey is conducted at Cape Cove, just south of Cape Perpetua.
-To participate, meet at Cape Perpetua Visitor Center (2400 Hwy 101, about three miles south of Yachats) in the parking lot at 9 a.m. on Monday, May 11, to start the survey—the group will walk down to the beach from there.
+To participate, meet at Cape Perpetua Visitor Center (2400 Hwy 101, about three miles south of Yachats) in the parking lot at 9 a.m. on Wednesday, Oct.
+2, to start the survey—the group will walk down to the beach from there.
 Sturdy shoes are recommended, as there is a steep path to the beach.
 Equipment and instruction will be provided.
 The survey will take about two hours.
-Whether this event will actually take place will of course depend on whether coronavirus restrictions have been relaxed; watch this space for updates.

 CoastWatch, which leads coastwide marine debris monitoring for the Oregon coast using a national protocol from the National Oceanic and Atmospheric Administration (NOAA) as part of the state’s Marine Debris Action Plan, is collaborating with the Cape Perpetua Marine Reserve Collaborative at this site.
 The data goes into a national database kept by NOAA.

 The team will survey 100 yards of Cape Cove Beach.
 This includes flat sandy beach, wood debris, cobble rocks and lava rock.
 Most of the debris is located in the rocky and woody areas.
 After the survey, participants will collect their finds, sort and document.
 The plastic items are kept for re-use in various projects.
 If you have your own bucket and gloves, please bring them with you.
 No bucket, no worries!
 We will provide bags and we try to have a couple of gloves to use if needed.

 Volunteers are always needed, and visitors are also welcome to join in to learn about the marine debris monitoring process, perhaps to carry the knowledge to another area to start up a new monitoring team.